Frequently Asked Questions

-Scores are typically released within three to four weeks of taking your Day 2.
+Scores are typically released within three to four weeks of completing your Day 2.
 However, there are some circumstances that could cause a delay in a score release.

 Scores are released each Wednesday.

-If you do not receive an email regarding your score report within 8 weeks of your last test day, you should check the Step 3 Candidate Website or contact the FSMB at (817) 868-4041 or firstname.lastname@example.org to determine the status of your score report.
+If you do not receive an email regarding your score report within 8 weeks of your last test day, you should check the Step 3 site or contact the FSMB at (817) 868-4041 or firstname.lastname@example.org to determine the status of your score report.

 A single score and a single pass/fail outcome will be reported following completion of both examination days.

 When your score is available, the FSMB will send an email to the email address you provided on your application.
-Follow the instructions in the email for accessing your USMLE score report from the Step 3 Candidate Website.
+Follow the instructions in the email for accessing your USMLE score report from the Step 3 site.

 Log into the Step 3 site.

 Once logged in you will be able to view, download, and print your score report.
-If you do not receive an email regarding your score report within 8 weeks of your last test day, you should check the Step 3 Candidate Website or contact us at (817) 868-4041 or email@example.com to determine the status of your score report.
+If you do not receive an email regarding your score report within 8 weeks of your last test day, you should check the Step 3 site or contact us at (817) 868-4041 or email@example.com to determine the status of your score report.

 Your score report will remain available for 365 days (until midnight, Eastern time zone) from the date of your email notification.
-After 365 days, the score report is removed from the website, and your scores will be provided to you only in the form of an official USMLE transcript with applicable fee.
+After 365 days, the score report is removed from the website, and your scores will be provided to you only in the form of an official USMLE transcript.
 The graphical performance profiles included on your original score report are not included on USMLE transcripts.